yctest9296/Fishreadyes/README.md

     - Upon stopping the extension, bindings are automatically unbound, restoring original functions.
     - Users can modify/disable these bindings or assign new shortcuts in `File-Preference-Keyboard Shortcuts`.

-## Control Functions - New added

-- **Set Temporary Book Content Refresh Placeholder (`Command: Fishreadyes: Set TMP Identifier`)**: For more flexible reading, during the extension's active state, users can set a temporary book content refresh placeholder in any code file, at any location.
-    - **Steps**:
-        - Disable the Child Lock in extension settings (`Preferences: Open User Settings` - `Fishreadyes: Child Lock`).
-        - Start the extension.
-It will default to the `{1}` placeholder for content refresh.
-Move the cursor to the desired location, open the Command Palette with `ctrl+shift+p`, and input `Fishreadyes: Set TMP Identifier` to set the temporary placeholder.
-The extension will then display book content at this new location.
-        - Stop the extension to hide displayed content.
-    - **Note**: Child Lock is enabled by default to prevent accidental modifications to important user code.

 ## Reading Functions (Reading Tool Buttons displayed in bottom status bar)